memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/README.md

 4. `mask_detector_image.py` [See here](https://github.com/memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/blob/main/mask_detector_image.py) :This python file detected face mask from an image uploaded from the system
 5. `mask_detector_video.py` [See here](https://github.com/memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/blob/main/mask_detector_video.py):This python file detected face mask from an video uploaded from the system
 6. `haarcascade_frontalface_default.xml` [See here](https://github.com/memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/blob/main/haarcascade_frontalface_default.xml) :The haar cascade classifier used for face detection.
-7. `index.html` [See here](https://github.com/memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/blob/main/templates/index.html):This file is used to display the structure of the web app
-8. `style.css` [See here](https://github.com/memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/blob/main/static/style.css) :this file beautifies the web app
-9. `model_detector.h5` :this file is a serialized pickle file which accpet an image or a video and output a tuple of probabilities determining if the face detected in the inputted file has a face mask wore properly or not.
+7. `model_detector.h5` :this file is a serialized pickle file which accpet an image or a video and output a tuple of probabilities determining if the face detected in the inputted file has a face mask wore properly or not.
-10. `multi-face mask5B.ipynb` [See here](https://github.com/memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/blob/main/multi-face mask5B.ipynb) :this file isthe model used to build this project check it.
+8. `multi-face mask5B.ipynb` [See here](https://github.com/memudualimatou/FACE-MASK-DETECTION-WEB-APP-FLASK-PYTHON/blob/main/multi-face mask5B.ipynb) :this file isthe model used to build this project check it.

 ## ✌️ RESULTS / OUTPUT